-A second concurrent trial of LUM-201 in PGHD exploring the effects of the novel mechanism of action of LUM-201 in amplifying the pulsatile secretion of growth hormone (the "OraGrowtH212 Trial") was initiated in the second quarter of 2021.
-The OraGrowtH212 Trial in PGHD is being run in parallel with the OraGrowtH210 Trial.
-The OraGrowtH212 Trial is a single site, open-label trial evaluating the pharmacokinetic and pharmacodynamic ("PK/PD") effects of LUM-201 in up to 24 PGHD subjects at two different dose levels, 1.6 and 3.2 mg/kg/day.
-The objective of the OraGrowtH212 Trial is to confirm prior clinical data illustrating the increased pulsatile release of endogenous growth hormone unique to LUM-201 and its potential for this mechanism of action to contribute to efficacy in PGHD.
-Our OraGrowtH212 Trial is being conducted at a single specialized pediatric center with the capacity to conduct the more frequent sample acquisition and monitoring required for this type of clinical trial.
+During the second quarter of 2021, we initiated a second concurrent trial of LUM-201 in PGHD, exploring the effects of the novel mechanism of action of LUM-201 in amplifying the pulsatile secretion of growth hormone (the "OraGrowtH212 Trial").
+The OraGrowtH212 Trial in PGHD will run in parallel with the OraGrowtH210 Trial.
+The OraGrowtH212 Trial is a single site, open-label trial evaluating the pharmacokinetic and pharmacodynamic ("PK/PD") effects of LUM-201 in up to 24 PGHD patients at two different dose levels, 1.6 and 3.2 mg/kg/day.
+The objective of OraGrowtH212 is to confirm prior clinical data illustrating the increased pulsatile release of endogenous growth hormone unique to LUM-201 and its potential for this mechanism of action to contribute to efficacy in PGHD.
+Our OraGrowtH212 trial is being conducted at a single specialized pediatric center with the capacity to conduct the more frequent sample acquisition and monitoring required for this type of clinical trial.
 Data from the OraGrowtH212 Trial may be supportive in future regulatory filings; however, this trial is not required for regulatory approval of LUM-201.
-The primary endpoint for this trial is six months of PK/PD and height velocity data in up to 24 subjects.
-As we announced on February 28, 2023, we have completed enrollment for this trial with 22 subjects and the primary data readout for all 22 subjects is anticipated in the fourth quarter of 2023.
+As we announced in July 2021, this open-label trial was extended from six months to twelve months of treatment for the patients to capture additional PD and height velocity data.
+The PD pulsatility assessment will continue to occur at baseline and six months on therapy as planned.